|Loc: North coast Santa Cruz||Lat: N 34-02.9||Long: W 119-35.45||Last visit: June 2017|

 By the way, when we anchor here during easterly winds, we anchor facing east.
 On calm nights, we face west in anticipation of the morning’s prevailing winds.

 The anchorage is easy to locate.
 Just look for the white rocks SW of Cavern Point.
-Potato Bay, as it’s sometimes called, lies just to the east of to those, guarded by a 112 ft. pinnacle rock on the east side and marked by an small arch on the northwest.
+Potato Bay, as it’s sometimes called, lies just to the east of to those, guarded by a 112 ft. pinnacle rock (above) on the east side and marked by a small arch on the northwest (below).
 I’d think you can fit two or three 35-footers in here, each anchored bow and stern.